serverpod/relic/doc/site/docs/02-core-concepts/02-context.md

 2. **Store data** - Middleware sets the value: `_requestIdProperty[ctx] = 'req_123'`
 3. **Retrieve data** - Any handler can read it: `_requestIdProperty[ctx]`

-:::info Property Lifetime
+:::info Property lifetime
 Context properties exist **only for the duration of the request**.
 Once the response is sent, they're automatically cleaned up.
-Perfect for request-specific data!
 :::

-## Common Mistakes
+## Common mistakes

 Here are mistakes that newbies often make (so you can avoid them):